My name is Eric Walrabenstein.

 Which, as I’ve learned in my own life, are powerful antidotes to the harried pace and demands of modern life.

-To that end, I’ve been singularly focused on extracting the essence from these practices and making them practical and relevant for creating everything from productivity to happiness, and from wellness to meaning, for people from all walks of life.
+To that end, I’ve been singularly focused on extracting the essence from these practices and making them practical and relevant for creating everything from productivity to happiness, and from wellness to a lived connection to the Divine.

 I’ve worked with tens of thousands of people in my Phoenix-based wellness center, Yoga Pura.
 I’ve helped thousands of military service members and veterans all around the world, and now my mission is to help as many people as I possibly can to put these powerful tools to work and create the happy, healthy, and productive lives they deserve.